lammps/lammps/doc/src/pair_tersoff_zbl.rst

 entries would be required, etc.

-As annotated above, the first element in the entry is the center atom in a three-body interaction and it is bonded to the 2nd atom and the bond is influenced by the 3rd atom.
+As annotated above, the first element in the entry is the center atom in a three-body interaction and it is bonded to the second atom and the bond is influenced by the third atom.
 Thus an entry for SiCC means Si bonded to a C with another C atom influencing the bond.
 Thus three-body parameters for SiCSi and SiSiC entries will not, in general, be the same.
-The parameters used for the two-body interaction come from the entry where the 2nd element is repeated.
+The parameters used for the two-body interaction come from the entry where the second element is repeated.
 Thus the two-body parameters for Si interacting with C, comes from the SiCC entry.